Diffuse, Attend, and Segment: Unsupervised Zero-Shot Segmentation using Stable Diffusion: Experiments

 \section{Experiments}

 \textbf{Datasets.} Following existing works in unsupervised segmentation~\cite{ji2019invariant,caron2018deep,cho2021picie,hamilton2022unsupervised,zhou2022extract,shin2022reco}, we use two popular segmentation benchmarks, COCO-Stuff-27~\cite{cordts2016cityscapes,cho2021picie,ji2019invariant} and Cityscapes~\cite{cordts2016cityscapes}.
 COCO-stuff-27~\cite{cho2021picie,ji2019invariant} is a curated version of the original COCO-stuff dataset~\cite{cordts2016cityscapes}.
 Specifically, COCO-stuff-27 merges the 80 things and 91 stuff categories in COCO-stuff into 27 mid-level categories.
 We evaluate our method on the validation split curated by prior works~\cite{cho2021picie,ji2019invariant}.
 Cityscapes~\cite{cordts2016cityscapes} is a self-driving dataset with 27 categories.
 We evaluate the official validation split.
-For both datasets, we report results for both the diffusion-model-native $512\times512$ input resolution and a lower $320\times320$ resolution following prior works.
+For both datasets, we report results for the diffusion-model-native $512times512$ input resolution and a lower $320times320$ resolution following prior works.

 \textbf{Metrics.} Following prior works~\cite{ji2019invariant,caron2018deep,cho2021picie,hamilton2022unsupervised,zhou2022extract,shin2022reco}, we use pixel accuracy (ACC) and mean intersection over union (mIoU) to measure segmentation performance.
-Because our method does not provide a semantic label, we resort to the Hungarian matching algorithm~\cite{kuhn1955hungarian} to assign each predicted mask to a ground truth mask.
-When there are more predicted masks than ground truth masks, the unmatched predicted masks will be taken into account as false negatives.
-In addition to the metrics, we also highlight the requirements participating works need to run inference.
+Because our method does not provide a semantic label, we use the Hungarian matching algorithm~\cite{kuhn1955hungarian} to assign each predicted mask to a ground truth mask.
+When there are more predicted masks than ground truth masks, the unmatched predicted masks will be considered false negatives.
+In addition to the metrics, we highlight the requirements other baselines need in inference.
 Specifically, we emphasize unsupervised adaptation (UA), language dependency (LD), and auxiliary image (AX).
 UA means that the specific method requires unsupervised training on the target dataset.
 This is common in the unsupervised segmentation literature.
 Methods without the UA requirement are considered zero-shot.
-LD means that the method requires text input such as a descriptive sentence for the image, to facilitate segmentation.
-AX means that the method requires additional image inputs either in the form of a pool of reference images or synthetic images.
+LD means that the method requires text input, such as a descriptive sentence for the image, to facilitate segmentation.
+AX means that the method requires an additional pool of reference images or synthetic images.

 \textbf{Models.} DiffSeg builds on pre-trained stable diffusion models.
 We use stable diffusion V1.4~\cite{diffusion_1_4}.